The Aviator (2004 film): Development

 The Hughes brothers were going to direct Johnny Depp as Howard Hughes, based on a script by Terry Hayes.
 Universal canceled it when they decided they did not want to fast-track development to compete with Disney.
 In the mid-1990s and early 2000s, director Miloš Forman was in talks to direct a film about the early life of Hughes with Edward Norton as Hughes.
 In 2001, another version was announced to be produced and directed by William Friedkin, who intended to make a three-hour film about Hughes based on the book Hughes: The Private Diaries, Memos and Letters by Richard Hack.

 In a 2002 report from Variety, it was revealed that Norman Jewison had been developing a Hughes biopic based on Terry Moore's autobiography The Beauty and the Billionaire for "more than a year" and was going to meet with John Travolta for the role.
-Also, in the early 2000s, director Christopher Nolan had developed a film about Hughes, itself also based on Hack's biography.
-All other versions were shelved when Martin Scorsese came aboard to direct The Aviator, though Nolan would later return to his Howard Hughes project after completing The Dark Knight Rises in 2012, using the book Citizen Hughes: The Power, the Money and the Madness by Michael Drosnin as the source.
-Nolan wrote the script himself, which followed the darker and final years of Hughes's life.
-Nolan, once again, shelved the project when Warren Beatty was developing his long-awaited Hughes film.
+Also in the early 2000s, director Christopher Nolan had developed a film about Hughes, also based on Hack's biography.
+All other versions were shelved when Martin Scorsese came aboard to direct The Aviator, although Nolan would return to his Howard Hughes project after completing The Dark Knight Rises in 2012, using the book Citizen Hughes: The Power, the Money and the Madness by Michael Drosnin as the source.
+Nolan wrote the script, which followed the darker and final years of Hughes's life.
+Nolan again, shelved the project when Warren Beatty was developing his long-awaited Hughes film.
 It was reported that Nolan's version would have starred Jim Carrey as Hughes.

-Disney restarted development on a new Howard Hughes biopic in June 1999, hiring Michael Mann to direct Leonardo DiCaprio playing the role of Howard Hughes, based on a script by John Logan.
-The studio put it in turnaround again following the disappointing box-office performance of Mann's critically acclaimed The Insider.
+Disney restarted development on a new Howard Hughes biopic in June 1999, hiring Michael Mann to direct Leonardo DiCaprio in the role of Howard Hughes, based on a script by John Logan.
+The studio put it on hold again following the disappointing box-office performance of Mann's critically acclaimed The Insider.
 New Line Cinema picked it up in turnaround almost immediately, with Mann planning to direct after finishing Ali.
 Mann was eventually replaced by Scorsese, who had worked with DiCaprio on Gangs of New York.
 Scorsese later said that he "grossly misjudged the budget".
-Angelina Jolie was approached by the studios to have a role in the film but she turned it down after learning executive producer Harvey Weinstein was involved with the film.
+Angelina Jolie was approached by the studios to have a role in the film, but she turned it down after learning executive producer Harvey Weinstein was involved with the film.